dijital20/pytexas2024-plugins/docs/3_plugin_decorator.md

         self._log.debug("on_cleanup running from %s", self)
 ```

-Then I'd create a concrete implementation, which implements the ABC, but on its own, doesn't do anything.
+The discovery mechanism just needs to be able to find subclasses of the plugin ABC that aren't the concrete class, and

-The discovery mechanism just needs to be able to find subclasses of the plugin class, and then instantiate those.
+then instantiate those.
+Assuming the developer followed good SOLID principles and tbe ABC is doing its things, any
-Assuming the developer followed good SOLID principles and tbe ABC is doing its things, any subclasses should work.
+subclasses should work.

 On event, I'd just need to iterate through the loaded plugins, calling the appropriate event method.